About Us

 Our Story

-At the end of 2018, several young plant scientists started the GeneSprout Initiative to engage with both the general public and politicians on the scientific foundations of New Genomic Techniques (NGTs).
-Read below what started our initiative and why we deeply believe that we need to have an open dialogue on the use of NGTs.
+In late 2018, early-career plant scientists formed GeneSprout Initiative to engage with the general public and politicians on the topic of New Genomic Techniques (NGTs).
+Read below what started our initiative and why we believe an open dialogue about NGTs is necessary.

 Although the ECJ ruling focused on which genetic techniques can yield GMOs – and concluded that this is the case for NGTs – a plant can only be considered a GMO if it falls under the EU definition of a GMO in the first place.
-The GMO definition states that not only a genetic technique must have been used, but that the organism’s genetic material must have been altered in a way that does not occur naturally.
+The GMO definition states that in addition to the use of a genetic technique, the organism’s genetic material must have been altered in a way that does not occur naturally.
 Bearing this in mind, it becomes obvious that a NGT-bred plant with a single-letter DNA change – something that occurs frequently in nature – does not fall under the GMO definition.
 On the other hand, using a NGT to add a gene from another species – something that is much less likely to occur naturally – results in a GMO (although recently it has become clear that this horizontal gene transfer occurs in nature more often than we were aware off).
 These two examples illustrate both extremes of a broad spectrum of DNA alterations that can be achieved using NGTs.
-What is still unclear, is what kind of DNA alterations, which fall somewhere along this spectrum, do not occur naturally and therefore yield a GMO.
-Clarification is urgently needed.
+What remains unclear, is what kind of DNA alterations, within this spectrum, do not occur naturally and therefore yield a GMO, therefore clarification is urgently needed.

-The ECJ ruling triggered a polarized debate between strong voices either in favor of or opposed to NGTs, and CRISPR in particular.
-As scientists, and even more so as citizens, this ongoing debate on agricultural innovation has us deeply concerned.
+The ECJ ruling triggered a polarized debate around NGTs, and CRISPR in particular.
 We fear that this debate, together with the current regulatory uncertainty around NGTs, limits the potential benefits NGTs can provide for our society and the environment.
 Many early-career plant researchers in Europe are passionate about developing more climate resilient and nutritious plant varieties, and NGTs hold enormous potential to help us accomplish that.
 Given the current ecological and societal challenges we face, such innovation is urgently needed.

 Our society deserves to be engaged in a dialogue that is open-minded and constructive when it comes to the use and regulation of NGTs.
 We believe that in order to do so, we need to provide scientists, policy makers, and the general public alike with correct information on NGTs.
 On top of that, we want to introduce them to the fascinating world of plant sciences in general.
 That is how people can develop truly informed opinions and how we can inspire them to become part of the conversation.
 In order to increase public awareness and engagement, we initiated a platform that facilitates exactly that – the GeneSprout Initiative.